ndaneil/interactive-3d-screen/README.md

         self.cap.release()
 ```

 The code is really simple, it sets up the video capture instance for the connected webcam.
-The `0` in the VideoCapture's constructor parameter notes the index of the device.
-If multiple video devices are connected to your computer, you may need to change that.
+The `0` in the VideoCapture's constructor parameter notes the index of the webcam in the list of video devices.
+If multiple video devices are connected to your computer, you may need to change that so that the right camera is used.
 After creating the video capture instance, the resolution of the expected images are set and video compression is enabled.
 This reduces the bandwidth needed to send the data from the webcam to the computer, speeding up the process.

-There are two additional functions, one for capturing an image from the webcam (`get_frame()`) and one for cleaning up the video capture instance that we will call before our program stops.
+There are two additional functions, one for capturing an image from the webcam (`get_frame()`) and one for cleaning up the video capture instance which we need to call before our program stops.

 ## Face detection and landmark generation